Course fees (2017/18 entry)

 Study for a Masters in Industrial Biotechnology at Liverpool John Moores University and develop the skills and knowledge required for a career in this rapidly expanding field.
 This stimulating course includes a 12 week, full time research project.

-- Unique in the North West, this recently re-launched course prepares you to work in Biotechnology – one of the world’s top five growth industries) and in other related areas
+- Unique in the North West, this course prepares you to work in biotechnology (one of the world’s top five growth industries) and in other related areas

 - Study on a course developed and delivered by leading researchers and industry experts